-Leading on phasing out fossil fuel subsidies by...
+Leading on phasing out fossil fuel subsidies:

-- The government of Hungary is supporting the decommissioning and rehabilitation of coal mines, as well as providing social transition support for coal miners worth HUF9.1 billion (€30 million) in 2014. - No evidence of public financefor domestic or international fossil fuel infrastructure was found during our analysis.
+- The government of Hungary is supporting the decommissioning and rehabilitation of coal mines, as well as providing social transition support for coal miners worth HUF9.1 billion (€30 million) in 2014. - No evidence of public finance for domestic or international fossil fuel infrastructure was found during our analysis.

-Lagging on phasing out fossil fuel subsidies by...
+Lagging on phasing out fossil fuel subsidies:

 - Hungary's transparency and reporting on fossil fuel subsidies remains relatively poor compared with other European countries including France, Germany, Italy and Sweden.
-The fossil fuel estimates in this study are therefore likely to be underestimates. - In Hungary the largestsupport for the consumption of fuels is in the transport sector.
-A subsidy applied through tax deductions on the purchase and use of cars(classified as business expenditure)led to foregone revenue equivalent to 5% of gross domestic product in 2011.
-More recent estimates are not available. - The state-owned energy incumbent, Magyar Villamos Művek (MVM) Ltd, invested an annual average of HUF42,930 million (€105 million) per year in Hungary's electricity sector, for which fossil fuels constitute over 37% of generation capacity.
+The fossil fuel estimates in this study are therefore likely to be underestimates. - In Hungary the largest support for the consumption of fuels is in the transport sector.
+A subsidy applied through tax deductions on the purchase and use of cars (classified as business expenditure) led to foregone revenue equivalent to 5% of gross domestic product in 2011.
+More recent estimates are not available. - The state-owned energy incumbent, Magyar Villamos Művek (MVM) Ltd, invested an annual average of HUF43 billion (€105 million) in fossil fuel-based power between 2014 and 2016.